Vegan Red Velvet Cookies

 Mix the ground flax seeds with the water and let it sit for 5 minutes or so.
 It will start to gel a little, which will help the cookies bind together.

-In a large bowl, mix the butter, the caster sugar and brown sugar until smooth.
+In a large bowl, mix the margarine, the caster sugar and brown sugar until smooth.

 Add the vanilla extract and the flax seed mixture and mix well.